quux00/mybatis-koans/README.md

 If you have found any of these to be really useful, feel free to suggest a new koan or write one yourself to add it here with a [pull request](https://help.github.com/articles/using-pull-requests/).

 ---

+<a name="prevKoans"></a>

+# Previous Koan Structure

+Anyone that wants to use the previous Eclipse / ant-centric version of the koans can still get them from the repo.
+I've tagged that last commit with `koans-v1`.
+You can revert to that version by cloning the current repo and then checking out the tag:

+    git checkout tags/koans-v1

+**CHECK THIS**
+  >> This might result in detached head, if so, see: http://stackoverflow.com/a/792030/871012

+*One caution*: any new koans will not be added to this version/setup of the repo, although you could add them yourself.

+---